 By NEAL WAGNER / City Editor

-A victim of Daniel Acker Jr. and four other unnamed plaintiffs filed a lawsuit in U.S. District Court on Feb.
-1 against Acker, the Shelby County Board of Education, former School Board member Lee Doebler and current School Board member Steve Martin.
+A victim of Daniel Acker Jr. and four other unnamed plaintiffs have filed a lawsuit in U.S. District Court against Acker, the Shelby County Board of Education, former School Board member Lee Doebler and current School Board member Steve Martin.

 The civil lawsuit was filed by Jon Goldfarb, Daniel Arciniegas and L. William Smith of the Birmingham-based Wiggins, Childs, Quinn and Pantazis law firm on behalf of Kristin Hurt and the four other plaintiffs.

 Acker was sentenced to 17 years in prison in May 2012 after he pleaded guilty to eight counts of sexually abusing underage girls, including Hurt, during his more than 20-year teaching tenure in Alabaster.

 The unnamed plaintiffs are all minors, and were students at Thompson Intermediate School while Acker was teaching there, according to the lawsuit.
 The lawsuit claimed the unnamed plaintiffs were victims in the cases Acker pleaded guilty to.